 Description

-Chocolate Mint Chip Cookies are fudgy and chewy and studded with creamy, melty chocolate AND mint chips.
+Chocolate Mint Chip Cookies (Mint Chocolate Cookies) are fudgy and chewy and studded with creamy, melty chocolate AND mint chips.
 They’re quick and easy to whip up for special occasions or everyday cravings.
 They don’t spread as much as a regular cookie.
 They bake up more like a fudgy brownie with chips in it.
 They’re soft, tender and fudgy with the kick of mint to cut through all the richness.
 SOOOOO good!

 Ingredients